SwiftKickMobile/SwiftAutoLayout/README.md

 // Constrain a label to the layout margins guide of the container.
 This means we
 // get padding for free!
-No need to define constants in these constraints. let label = UILabel() label.constrain(to: container.layoutMarginsGuide).leadingTrailingTopBottom()
+No need to define constants in these constraints.
+// Label will become a child of the layout guide's owning view. let label = UILabel() label.constrain(to: container.layoutMarginsGuide).leadingTrailingTopBottom()

+// Ensure the label doesn't get wider than our view within a constant.
+// Since it is a child of container by this point, SwiftLayout doesn't touch its parent. label.constrain(to: view).width(.lessThanOrEqual, constant: -60, priority: .defaultHigh)

 // View hierarchy is now
 // view